SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ## Security

 ### `MUST` Secure Endpoints
-Every API endpoint (topic/queue) needs to be secured by an appropriate authentication mechanism supported by the platform you'd like to use.
+Every API endpoint (topic/queue) needs to be secured by an state of the art authentication mechanism supported by the platform you'd like to use.

 ## Monitoring